sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 ---
 layout: post
-title: Embedding surprise copy-paste content on StackOverflow
+title: Embedding bonus functionality in StackOverflow copy-pasted code
 ---
+Because Markdown is a mixture of Markdown syntax and raw HTML to fill in gaps where Markdown can't do the job, having user-generated content in Markdown format doesn't do much to curb malicious content.
+You're still letting the user embed publish HTML and running the risk of that user embedding something malicious or sneaky.

-Because Markdown is a mixture of markdown syntax and HTML where Markdown can't do the job, you end up being able to do things like switch to `<code>` formatting without escaping all of the contained text as raw content.
+In the case of StackOverflow, you end up being able to do things like switch to `<code>` formatting without escaping all of the contained text as raw code; so you can embed HTML in the blocks which look like the code you would want to copy-paste, but with surprise semantics.

-Consequently you can embed images, and you can provide alt text for images, and you can make those images practically invisible, so that when people copy the text in the code block you provide, you can give them a little extra surprise.
+You can embed images, for example, and provide alt text for those images, and you can make those images practically invisible, so that when people copy the text in the code block you provide they'll also pick up the alt-text which they couldn't see.

 Imagine the possibilities!

-Well, it turns out that one such possibility is to embed escape seuences in the hidden text, and if you're pasting this text into a terminal then those escape sequences can be interpreted by the application as keystrokes, rather than being pasted into your source code or whatever.
+It turns out that one such possibility is to embed escape seuences in the hidden text, and if you're pasting this text into a terminal then those escape sequences can be interpreted by the application as keystrokes rather than being pasted into your source code or whatever.

-But of course any modern terminal and application supports bracketed paste; which ensures that pasted text is surrounded by delimiters which indicate that it shouldn't be interpreted as escape sequences but raw text to be inserted into the file or whatever.
+To mitigate this the terminal and application should be using bracketed paste, which ensures that pasted text is surrounded by delimiters which indicate that it shouldn't be interpreted as escape sequences but raw text to be inserted into the file or whatever.

 But those delimiters are what?
 They're escape sequences.
-So you can put the end delimiter into your text in order to make everything after that be interpreted by the application as keyboard input again.
+So you can put the end delimiter into your text in order to make everything after that be interpreted by the application as keyboard input again just like before bracketed paste was a thing.

-Thankfully, after a few months of poking and prodding at various developers, most terminals I'm aware of no longer allow the bracketed paste terminator to be sent within the pasted text.
+Thankfully it only took a few months of poking and prodding at the various vulnerable terminals to get most (not all) of them fixed in such a way that they block the embedding of the end sequence for bracketed paste within the pasted text.

-OSX's Terminal.app brings up a message box explicitly telling you you're under attack if you try.
+OSX's Terminal.app even brings up a message box explicitly telling you you're under attack if you try.
 I think that's great.
 Most other terminals just strip out control codes so the content is too mangled to break out of its brackets.

 I do not promise that all terminals are safe, though.